ba-st/Superluminal/docs/reference/API-Client.md

 whether two representations of a resource are the same, but they might also be set to persist indefinitely by a tracking server.

-`RESTfulAPIClient` take advantage of entity tags, when present, in the following
+`RESTfulAPIClient` takes advantage of entity tags, when present, in the following
 scenarios:

 - When receiving a successful response including the `ETag` header, both the